adlai-nelson/DatabaseNormalizationAssignment/REPORT.md

 To normalize the tables to 1NF, I created a new 'parks' table with only the park name and parkid.
 Initially, the park names were assigned to different parkIDs than the original table.
-To solve this, I used the `ORDER BY` command to order the park names by alphabetical order and assign the desired park to the desired parkID.
+To solve this, I used the `ORDER BY` command to order the park names by alphabetical order and assign them to their parkIDs in a reproducable manner.
 I then created the facilities table, manually inputing facilities, along with the corresponding ParkID as a foreign key.
 This resulted in a data structure where each entry is atomic (indivisible), making it compliant with 1NF.

 To normalize the data to 2NF, I retained the same parks table.
 To remove partial dependencies, a new parkfacilities table needed to be created, containing the names of the park faciltities.
 Once this table was created, unique park facilities names were inserted into the table.
+I again used the `ORDER BY` paramater to order the names by alphabetical order.
+This way I could know wich parkfacilitiesID was assigned to each name without even checking the table, as they were assigned in alphabetical order.
 Next, parkfacilityIDs were added as a forign key to the to the facilities table, and the names column was removed.
 The resulting data structure has no partial dependencies, so it is 2NF compliant.